 If you develop your e-commerce channel too early, you may lose a lot of money.
 For instance, a watch brand invested €1 million on Tmall in 1 year and sold only… 7 watches.
 Why?
 Because they decided to focus only on e-commerce and advertising while forgetting about branding and e-reputation.
 You need to rethink your strategy.
 First, you build your image.
 Then, you generate sales.

 At the Gentlemen Marketing Agency, we propose tailored solutions for luxury and fashion brands looking for e-commerce services.
-Our experts can help your brand breaking into this market with a high return on investment (ROI) through branding and sales.
+Our experts can help your brand break into this market with a high return on investment (ROI) through branding and sales.
 We have worked on +1000 projects and have helped multiple brands meet their objectives with e-commerce in China.

 You can contact our team of experts to discuss your e-commerce project in China